LXY1201/PDAC-drug-pair/README.md

 # Installation

-The code has been tested with Python 3.9 and R 4.4.1 on Ubuntu 22.4 and includes libraries such as torch, torch_geometric, numpy, networkx, scikit-learn, among others.
+The code has been tested with Python 3.9.7 and R 4.4.1 on Ubuntu 22.4 and includes libraries such as torch, torch_geometric, numpy, networkx, scikit-learn, among others.

+    conda create -n FeNetDP python=3.9.7 r-base=4.4.1 -y conda activate FeNetDP
     pip install -r requirements.txt

 It typically takes a few minutes.